Osteoporosis

 Symptoms:

-Early stages of bone loss do not have any symptoms, but the symptoms may start appearing with time.
+Early stages of bone loss do not have symptoms, but osteoporosis signs and symptoms may start appearing with time.
 The common signs of osteoporosis are:

 Some fractures due to osteoporosis may escape detection for years.
 Many people cannot detect osteoporosis until they get pain due to a fracture.
 The symptoms are similar in men and women.